rubyy577/titanic_dataset_eda/README.md

-# Titanic Dataset: Data Preprocessing, Cleaning, and EDA
+# Titanic Dataset: Data Preprocessing, Cleaning, and Modeling

 ## Overview
-This project is a data preprocessing and exploratory data analysis (EDA) assignment focused on the famous Titanic dataset, available on Kaggle.
-The goal is to clean the raw data, prepare it for machine learning, and perform a deep analysis to uncover patterns related to passenger survival.
+This project is a complete data science workflow on the famous Titanic dataset.
+It covers all the essential steps from initial data exploration and cleaning to building and evaluating machine learning models.
+The primary goal is to predict passenger survival based on various features and to understand which factors were most influential in the outcome.

+The Jupyter Notebook, `Titanic_Dataset_assignment.ipynb`, contains the complete code for this analysis.

+## Project Steps
-The notebook performs the following key tasks:
+The project is structured into the following key phases:

+### 1. Initial Data Exploration (EDA)
+- **Loading Data**: Loading the `train.csv` file.
-- **Data Loading and Initial Exploration**: Loading the `train.csv` file and examining its structure, data types, and initial statistics.
+- **Data Overview**: Using `df.info()` and `df.describe()` to examine data types, missing values, and statistical summaries.
+- **Visualization**: Visualizing the distributions of key features like `Survived`, `Age`, `Sex`, and `Pclass` to find initial insights.

+### 2. Data Preprocessing and Cleaning
-- **Handling Missing Values**: Identifying and addressing missing data in key columns like `Age`, `Cabin`, and `Embarked`.
+- **Handling Missing Values**:
+  - Missing `Age` values are filled with the median.
+  - `Embarked` values are filled with the mode.
+  - `Cabin` column is dropped due to excessive missing data.
-- **Feature Engineering**: Creating a new feature, `FamilySize`, to better understand the impact of family on survival.
+- **Feature Engineering**: A new feature, `FamilySize`, is created by combining `SibSp` and `Parch` to analyze the impact of family on survival.
-- **Feature Encoding**: Converting categorical features (`Sex`, `Embarked`) into a numerical format suitable for modeling.
-- **Feature Scaling**: Standardizing numerical features (`Age`, `Fare`) to a consistent scale.
-- **Exploratory Data Analysis (EDA)**: Visualizing relationships between different features and the `Survived` target variable to gain insights.
+- **Encoding Categorical Features**:
+  - `Sex` column is converted to numerical values using `LabelEncoder`.
+  - `Embarked` column is one-hot encoded.
+- **Scaling Numerical Features**: `Age` and `Fare` are scaled using `StandardScaler` to ensure all features have a similar range.

+### 3. Model Training and Evaluation
+- **Data Splitting**: The cleaned dataset is split into training and testing sets.
+- **Model Selection**: Decision Tree and Logistic Regression models are used as baseline and slightly more complex alternatives.
+- **Cross-Validation**: K-Fold cross-validation (5 folds) is applied to get a robust estimate of model performance.
+- **Evaluation Metrics**: Accuracy, Precision, Recall, and F1-Score are calculated for model evaluation.

 ## How to Run the Notebook
 1. **Download the Dataset**: Download the `train.csv` file from the Kaggle Titanic competition page.
-2. **Upload to Google Colab**: Upload the `train.csv` file directly to your Google Colab notebook's file system.
+2. **Upload to Colab**: Upload the `train.csv` file to your Google Colab notebook's file system.
-3. **Open the Notebook**: Open the `Titanic Dataset assignment.ipynb` notebook in Google Colab.
-4. **Run All Cells**: Run all the code cells in the notebook in sequence.
-The code is structured to perform each step from loading to final analysis.
+3. **Run All Cells**: Open `Titanic_Dataset_assignment.ipynb` and run all code cells sequentially.

-## Key Findings from EDA
-Based on the analysis, several factors were highly correlated with a passenger's chance of survival:

-- **Gender**: Females had a significantly higher survival rate than males, supporting the "women and children first" protocol.
-- **Passenger Class**: Passengers in the first class had a much higher survival rate compared to those in the second and third classes, indicating that social status was a major factor.
-- **Family Size**: Passengers traveling with small families (2-4 people) had the best survival rates.
-Those traveling alone or in very large families were less likely to survive.
-- **Fare**: There was a strong positive correlation between the ticket fare and survival, which is likely related to passenger class.
+## Results Summary
+The model evaluation using 5-Fold Cross-Validation provides a robust measure of performance.

+**Decision Tree Model Average Scores**:
+- Accuracy: 0.7801
+- Precision: 0.7200
+- Recall: 0.6988
+- F1-Score: 0.7086